VL-037/twittur/README.md

 - Click on `Action` &rarr; `Upload Definition`
 - Choose `YAML format` and upload job from [/rundeck](/rundeck)

+## JWT Configuration

+- fill `jwt.secret.key` with your secret key.
+You can visit https://www.allkeysgenerator.com

 ## Run Project with Docker

 - Run `docker compose up`